UnicisTech/unicis-platform-ce/README.md

 ## 🤩 Community

+Let's develop an open-source competitor to Drata, Vanta, Auditboard, Strike Graph, and Secureframe, and more.
+Help us build a future GRC by [supporting us](https://www.unicis.tech/community).

 - [Discord](https://discord.com/invite/8TwyeD97HD) (For live discussion with the Open-Source Community and Unicis team)
 - [X](https://twitter.com/UnicisTech) / [LinkedIn](https://www.linkedin.com/company/unicis-tech-oü/) / [Mastodon](https://mastodon.xyz/@unicis_tech) (Follow us)
 - [Vimeo](https://vimeo.com/user183384852) (Watch community events and tutorials)
 - [GitHub Issues](https://github.com/UnicisTech/unicis-platform-ce/issues) (Contributions, report issues, and product ideas)

+## 📘 Knowledge Hub

+On [this page](https://www.unicis.tech/kb) you will find everything you may need to know in order to install, configure, maintain and customize an Unicis Platform.
+Use the links below to navigate.

 ## 🌍 Contributors